ncbi/SpeciesAssignment/README.md

 ## Training a new model
 <a name="training"></a>
-Train a new species assigment model using the /src/*Model_Training.py* file.
+User allows to re-train a new model for species assigment. please use /src/*Model_Training.py*.

-The file has 4 parameters:
+Model_Training.py has 4 parameters:

 - --trainfile, -t, help="the training set file"
 - --devfile, -d, help="the development set file (optional)"
 - --modeltype, -m, help="deep learning model (bioformer or pubmedbert?)"
 - --outpath, -o, help="the model output folder"

 Note that --devfile is an optional parameter.
-When the development set is provided, the model training will early stop by the performance on the development.
-If no, the model training will early stop by the loss of training set.
+Once the development set is provided, the process can monitor the performance on the development set to determine the timing to stop.
+If no, the stop time would be determined by the loss of training set.

 Run Example:

     $ python Model_Training.py -t ../data/SpeAss_Train_token_nonest.conll -m bioformer -o ../models/

-After the training is finished, the trained model (e.g., *SpeAss-Bioformer-SG-ES-new.h5*) will be generated in the output folder.
-If the development set is provided, two trained models (*SpeAss-Bioformer-SG-ES-new.h5* for early stopping by the loss of training set; *SpeAss-Bioformer-SG-BEST-new.h5* for early stopping by the performance on the dev set) will be generated in the output folder.
+Once the training step is finished, the trained model (e.g., *SpeAss-Bioformer-SG-ES-new.h5*) will be automatically generated in the output folder.
+If the development set is provided, two individual trained models (*SpeAss-Bioformer-SG-ES-new.h5*: stopped by the loss of training set; *SpeAss-Bioformer-SG-BEST-new.h5*:stopped by the performance on the dev set) will be generated in the output folder.

+## Species recogntion

+We also generated a dictionary-based species tagger that can better handle the enormous size of the species lexicon, based on the hierarchical structure of the taxonomy system.
+More specifically, our species tagger was implemented by adopting a prefix tree to reorganize the species names within a highly efficient structure for a string search.
+The species recognition agorithm has been embedded in GNormPlus (https://www.ncbi.nlm.nih.gov/CBBresearch/Lu/Demo/tmTools/download/GNormPlus/GNormPlusJava.zip).
+Users can follow the instruction to recognize the species entities by the species assignment module.

 ## Acknowledgments
 This research was supported by the Intramural Research Program of the National Library of Medicine (NLM), National Institutes of Health.